Discovering Joy Through Daily Rituals

 "What makes life really worth living?" is a question I

 ponder often.
-Each person probably answers inquiries such as this differently.
+Each person probably answers this question differently.

-the word, I probably have no more than an inkling as to what real love is.
+the word, I probably have merely a faint inkling of what real love is.

-"All you need is money" is another credo echoing through the corridors of my mind.
+"All you need is money" is another credo echoing through the corridors of my mind from time to time.
 Certainly this

-There are many other "All you need" texts tugging somewhere inside my tiny brain.
+There are many other "All you need" disourses rampling inside this mind.

 I might as well be honest and say I have no idea what I actually need.
-I'm not
+Is anything more than fleeting happiness for humans possible?

-"What makes life worth living?"
-Retuning to that question, these four things seem salient -
+Retuning to that question of what makes life worth living, these four things seem salient –

 (1) Celebrate parts of you that are young and playful